mathdata/ml4j/README.md

 # ml4j
-A machine learing lib for java
+A machine learning lib for java